matsengrp/vacc-dms-view-host-repo/README.md

 # vacc-dms-view-host-repo

-A repository for hosting all DMS data presented in Garrett, Galloway et. al. - formatted for the DMS-view tool.
+A repository for hosting all DMS data (and more) presented in Garrett, Galloway et. al. - formatted for the DMS-view tool.
 If using the [phippery]() package, you can use [This function]() to export your own data for use with DMS-view.

 Here, we break our entire dataset into more manageable subsets and provide a link to view all DMS data using the [DMS-view tool](https://dms-view.github.io/docs/tutorial.html)
 Below, we describe the data subsets which split by cohort and sample condition - while keeping all respective time points and replicates from a single participant ID in the same grouping.
 Simply click on the link next to the participant list and you'll be re-directed to view all data for the samples listed within the interactive tool.